topherCantrell/ChroniclesOfPiggie/Book/draft/1-101-WoodenCrate.md

 Nobody was there.

-Mason squinted into the dark night and finally called, “Hello?”
+Mason squinted into the dark night and finally called, "Hello?"

 Nobody answered.